 🔗 Want to Go Deeper?

 Pair desensitization with counter-conditioning for even better results — especially if your dog already has strong fear-based reactions.
+For detailed implementation steps, see this comprehensive guide to desensitization and counterconditioning.

 🐾 Final Thoughts